margulans/personal-crm/replit.md

-# Personal CRM Application
+# PRIMA - Personal Relationship & Information Management Agent

 ## Overview

-A **multi-user collaborative CRM** (Customer Relationship Management) web application designed to help teams manage and prioritize personal and professional contacts.
+**PRIMA** is a multi-user collaborative CRM (Customer Relationship Management) web application designed to help teams manage and prioritize personal and professional contacts.
 The system tracks relationships through a sophisticated scoring mechanism that evaluates contacts based on their contribution and potential, assigns attention levels, and provides a "heat index" to identify which relationships need nurturing.

 **Key Features:**
 - **Team collaboration** with invite codes for joining teams